Standard Deviation Calculator

 What Is Standard Deviation?

-Standard deviation is a measure of how spread out numbers are from the average (mean).
-A low standard deviation means the values are clustered close to the mean.
-A high standard deviation means they are widely spread.
-It is one of the most commonly used statistics in science, business, finance, and education.
+Standard deviation measures how spread out a set of numbers is from the mean (average).
+A low standard deviation means data points cluster close to the mean.
+A high standard deviation means they are spread over a wider range.
+It is one of the most fundamental concepts in statistics and is used in science, finance, quality control, and everyday data analysis.

 Standard Deviation FAQ